theintern/intern-tutorial/README.md

 To facilitate functional testing, an object is exposed to tests at `this.remote` which provides an interface for interacting with the remote environment.
 Using these methods, we can load a Web page, interact with it, and retrieve data from it to assert that our actions caused the expected result.
 Since all calls to the remote browser are asynchronous, this interface allows us to chain commands (like jQuery) and retrieve results using standard promises-style `then` calls.
 When we make a call, it is enqueued and executed once all the previous commands have completed.
 If this description is a little confusing, don’t worry—it should be clearer once we look at some code.

-Unlike the unit test for the `greet` method, we only need to test `hello.alert` once, since all it does is call back to `greet` and we’re already fully testing that method with a unit test.
-To do this, we’ll first TODO: describe the actions given better index HTML, and noting that we already describe all the code *after* the code :\.
+If we look at the HTML page at `app/index.html`, we can see the simple form with a single input.
+As mentioned, the purpose of this functional test is to simulate a specific flow of user interaction: focusing the inputer, typing a string, and clicking submit.
+We can then verify that the header was properly updated.
 Once we’re done, our test will look something like this:

 ```js
 define([